michielbdejong/snickers/README.md

 sudo docker stop test.com
 ````

-Now install nodejs 0.10 on the host, and run the proxy with `npm install; node proxy`,
+Now install nodejs on the host, and start the SNI offloader with `npm install; node snickers`,

 Visit https://test.com/ with your browser.
-You will see that the proxy:
+You will see that Snickers will:

-* Exposes a SPDY server
+* Expose a SPDY server
-* Switches certs based on domain name, using SNI
+* Switch certs based on domain name, using SNI
-* starts the stopped Docker container on-the-fly and proxies the request to its Docker IP address
+* Start the stopped Docker container on-the-fly and proxy the request to its Docker IP address